sunzihan23/tp/docs/UserGuide.md

 ### Finding a student : `find`

-Find a student **by a certain field** from the list of students you are overseeing in the selected course.
+Finds students from the list of students in the selected course that match the given keyword(s) for a specified field.

 **Format:** `find [n/NAME] [e/EMAIL] [t/TAG] [pq/QUESTION] [r/REMARK]`
 * The search is case-insensitive.
 For example, hans will match Hans.